 Safeguarding and Child Protection are of the upmost importance at Polka Day Care.
 We ask all staff, visitors and volunteers to follow guidelines set out in our safeguarding policy.
 All staff receive regular child protection training to ensure the safety of our children at all times.
 All adults who work with children within Polka Day Care have been subject to a Disclosure and Barring Service (DBS) Check and we operate a policy of restricting unsupervised access to children to those who have not been correctly vetted.

 The use of mobile phones is strictly forbidden whilst on the premises of Polka Day Care where children are being cared for.
 All visitors will be asked to leave their mobile phones in the office upon arrival.

 If the fire alarm sounds, please leave the building by the nearest fire exit.
 The fire assembly point is at the outside classroom on the far side of the school playground.

 Duty of Care:

 Polka Day Care has a duty of care to protect the safety and welfare of all children and must pass on any concerns where a child is at risk of injury or harm.
-If you have any concerns about the welfare of a child, please speak to our Designated Lead Practitioners: Sharon Cousins (Manager) or Amy Smith (Deputy Manager).
-In their absence please report concerns to Deputy Designated Lead Practitioners: Sarah McNab (Polka Dots Room Leader), Emily Kelly (Polka Tots Room Leader), Reanna Farrow (Pre-School Room Leader)
+If you have any concerns about the welfare of a child, please speak to our Designated Lead Practitioners: Gemma O’Brian (Manager) or Kathryn Couzens (Deputy Manager).
+In their absence please report concerns to Deputy Designated Lead Practitioners: Donna Bishop (Polka Dots Room Leader), Gemma O’Brian (Polka Tots Room Leader), Kathryn Couzens (Pre-School Room Leader)